-- Recapping a key lesson about growth, it is not growth per se that creates value but growth with excess returns.
-For growth firms to continue to generate value creating growth, they have to be able to keep the competition at bay. - Proposition 1: The stronger and more sustainable the competitive advantages, the longer a growth company can sustain "value creating" growth. - Proposition 2: Growth companies with strong and sustainable competitive advantages are rare.
+- Most growth firms have difficulty sustaining their growth for long periods, especially while earning excess returns.
+Assuming long growth periods for all firms is ignoring this reality. - It is not growth per se that creates value but growth with excess returns.
+For growth firms to continue to generate value-creating growth, they have to be able to keep the competition at bay. - Proposition 1: The stronger and more sustainable the competitive advantages, the longer a growth company can sustain "value creating" growth. - Proposition 2: Growth companies with strong and sustainable competitive advantages are rare.

-3. Don't forget that growth has to be earned...
+3. Do not forget that growth has to be earned..